sonukumar6116/country/README.md

 ### Responsive Design

 The application is designed to be fully responsive, ensuring it works well on various screen sizes, from mobile devices to desktops.

+### Pagination

+The application is have pagination for changing a page

 ## Contributing